TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/memory.rst

-The following function sets, modeled after the ANSI C standard, but specifying behavior when requesting zero bytes, are available for allocating and releasing memory from the Python heap.
+The following function sets, modeled after the ANSI C standard, but specifying behavior when requesting zero bytes, are available for allocating and releasing memory kutoka the Python heap.

 The :ref:`default memory allocator <default-memory-allocators>` uses the :ref:`pymalloc memory allocator <pymalloc>`.